Thomsch/untangling-tools-benchmark/README.md

 ## Directory structure
 - `analysis/`: Scripts to analyse the results.
 The .ipynb files are all for one-off experiments and are not part of any pipeline.
 - `bin/`: Contains binaries of untangling tools (when applicable)
-- `data/`: Contains list of Defects4J bugs to run the benchmark on
+- `data/`: Contains list of Defects4J bugs to run the evaluation on
-- `src/`: Python scripts to run the benchmark
+- `src/`: Experimental infrastructure scripts
   - `python/`: Python files
-    - `main/`: Python source code for the benchmark
+    - `main/`: Python source code for the evaluation
     - `test/`: Python tests
   - `bash/`: Bash files
-    - `main/`: Bash source code for the benchmark
+    - `main/`: Bash source code for the evaluation
 - `.env-template`: Template for the `.env` file containing computer-specific environment variables and paths
 - `conftest.py`: Pytest configuration
-- `evaluate.sh`: Script to run the benchmark on one Defects4J bug
+- `evaluate.sh`: Script to run the evaluation on one Defects4J bug
-- `evaluate_all.sh`: Script to run the benchmark for a list of Defects4J bugs
+- `evaluate_all.sh`: Script to run the evaluation for a list of Defects4J bugs
 - `generate_all.sh` [WIP]: Script to only generate the ground truth for a list of Defects4J bugs
 - `generate_ground_truth.sh` [WIP]: Script to generate different versions of the ground truth per Defects4J bug